 There is something incredibly satisfying about having your freezer stocked with nutritious food already cooked and ready to eat, especially when it comes to breakfast food.
 I'm barely coherent in the morning, so the less I have to think, the better.

 If you have a larger chunk of time on a Saturday or Sunday, it will only take an hour or two to make a LOT of food.
-Don't feel paralyzed though by feeling like you need to do it all.
-If you only choose one or two of these options, it will likely only take about 30 minutes to stock the freezer or fridge for the upcoming week.
+Don't feel paralyzed with feeling like you need to do it all.
+If you only choose one or two of these options, it will likely only take about 30 minutes to stock the freezer for the upcoming week.

-Pancakes and waffles
+1. Pancakes and Waffles

-I've made pancake and waffles over the years.
+I've made many kinds of pancakes and waffles over the years.
 Regular white or wheat flour, oat pancakes, grain free, low fat, low carb, etc. You name it, I've tried it.
 They are all good and I just switch them up depending on who I am making them for and what we have on hand.
 Flash freeze on a parchment lined cookie sheet before placing in freezer bags to freeze permanently.

 Breakfast burritos are so versatile and can be filled with whatever tickles your fancy.
 I filled these particular ones with scrambled eggs, sausage, cheese, and sautéed peppers and onions.
 You could use rice, beans, tomatoes, ham, bacon, spinach, or whatever you particularly like.

 These are great to have on hand for breakfasts and afternoon snacks.
 They are a super kid friendly way to consume a lot of produce and healthy fats.
 Feel free to use whatever fruit you like.
 When you are ready to eat, pour the frozen pack into a blender with your choice of liquid and blend.
 I like to bump up the nutrition a bit more with collagen, probiotics, or any other goody I am trying to get into my children.

-Low Carb Savory breakfast cookies
+6. Low Carb Savory Breakfast Cookies

 My kiddos adore French toast.
 These are great to have on hand and so fun to dip.
 Feel free to reduce the amount of sugar or use maple syrup to sweeten, and change the kind of bread to suit your family's dietary needs.
 Make sure to flash freeze these before putting them in a bag so they don't stick together.

 If savory breakfasts aren't your thing, try these oatmeal cups.
-You basically make a big batch of oatmeal and then pour it into muffin tins to freeze.
+You basically make a big batch of stovetop oatmeal and then pour it into muffin tins to freeze.
 You are left with little oatmeal pucks that you can reheat throughout the week.
 If toppings are your thing, you can top them before or after freezing.
 Think berries, pumpkin seeds, nuts, and more.

 Muffins are awesome in my book.
 All different kinds are great for freezing: blueberry, carrot, pumpkin, banana, and more.
 My kids' favorite is plain banana.
 No chunks, no nuts, just plain.
 I use my banana bread recipe and just fill twelve muffin cups.
 I bake them at 350 for 15-20 minutes.
 Flash freeze before placing in a large bag to freeze.